 Jorge Macchi (b.
 1963, Buenos Aires, Argentina) lives and works in Buenos Aires.

 Since the mid-1980s, his work has been shown throughout the Americas and Europe.
 In 2001, he was the recipient of the John Simon Guggenheim Memorial Foundation Fellowship.
 In 2003, Macchi’s work was included in both the 4ª Bienal do Mercosul in Porto Alegre, Brazil and the 8th Istanbul Biennial.
-He has been included in numerous museum exhibitions such as “Brave New Worlds,” the Walker Art Center, Minneapolis (2007); “It’s the End of the World as We Know it,” Kunsthalle Mulhouse Centre d’Art Contemporain, Mulhouse (2010) and “All of this and nothing.”
-Hammer Museum, Los Angeles (2010).
 In 2011, Macchi’s work was included in the 11th Biennale de Lyon and the 12th Istanbul Biennial.
+He has been included in numerous museum exhibitions such as “Brave New Worlds,” the Walker Art Center, Minneapolis (2007); “It’s the End of the World as We Know it,” Kunsthalle Mulhouse Centre d’Art Contemporain, Mulhouse (2010); “All of this and nothing,” Hammer Museum, Los Angeles (2010); A Trip From Here to There, Museum of Modern Art, New York (2013); Latin America, 1963-2013, Fondation Cartier for Contemporary Art, Paris (2013); and “Unfinished: Thoughts Left Visible,” The Met Breuer, New York (2016).